Storm’s five Olympians return as Seattle gets set for WNBA’s inaugural Commissioner’s Cup championship

 And Loyd, who logged 112 minutes, averaged 4.8 points, 2.7 rebounds, 2.5 assists and 18.7 minutes in her first Olympics.

-“It wasn’t that our Olympians were away on vacation, they were away on a work call so to speak,” Quinn said.
-“So the idea that there is going to be a conditioning factor isn’t going to necessarily affect our Olympians more so than a gelling and chemistry factor.
+“It wasn’t that our Olympians were away on vacation; they were away on a work call so to speak,” Quinn said.
+“So the idea that there is going to be a conditioning factor isn’t going to necessarily affect our Olympians more so than a jelling and chemistry factor.

 “I’m hoping that it’s seamless, but there’s very much the reality that the play may not look great those first few possessions because of the time that we’ve had off.
 We have to get back into a groove and a rhythm.
-But when you have three Olympians and you have best leader in the world in Sue and best players in the world, it allows me as a coach to take a step back and say let’s see how we can gel and put this together.”
+But when you have three Olympians and you have best leader in the world in Sue and best players in the world, it allows me as a coach to take a step back and say let’s see how we can jell and put this together.”

 In an attempt to alleviate pressure, Quinn is quick to remind that Thursday’s game does not affect the WNBA regular-season standings and playoffs race, which resumes next week.